mega-ifiok001/techportal/README.md

-# 🛒 ClassyShop – Full-Stack E-Commerce Platform
+# 🛒 Tech portal solutions – landing page and Full-Stack E-Commerce Platform

 A complete, production-ready e-commerce platform with a **Customer Storefront**, **Admin Dashboard**, and **Backend API Server**.
 Built with the **MERN Stack** (MongoDB, Express, React, Node.js) + Material-UI, TailwindCSS, PayPal Payments, Google OAuth, and more.